lawrennd/snippets/_information-game/includes/minimal-entropy-density-matrix.md

 The Fisher Information Matrix $G(\boldsymbol{\theta})$ describes the local curvature of the log-partition function $\log Z(\boldsymbol{\theta})$ and thus characterises how sharply peaked the distribution $\rho(\boldsymbol{\theta})$ is in different directions.
 Higher curvature reflects greater sensitivity to changes in the parameters — more 'informative' directions in the landscape.

-At the system’s origin, all degrees of freedom are latent — no variable has yet emerged.
+At the system's origin, all degrees of freedom are latent — no variable has yet emerged.
 This means that the projection of curvature along the direction of each parameter must be small.
 We express this as a constraint on the vector $G(\boldsymbol{\theta}) \boldsymbol{\theta}$, requiring
 $$
 \left| \left[G(\boldsymbol{\theta}) \boldsymbol{\theta}\right]_i \right| < \varepsilon \quad \text{for all } i.
 $$